 It worked.
 For a while, we were receiving about 4-6 PIN code offers per year.
 This number has decreased dramatically since then, primarily (I think) because I stopped trying to get them.
 Then last year (ironically as “research” for another blog post–which has coincidentally turned into research for this one), I started doing some of the things that I thought caused me to receive PIN codes in the past, and I started receiving new unique offer codes.

 Here are some of the things I did (this is not a step-by-step list of things you must do–all are optional), and what I’d recommend doing if you want to increase your owns of receiving a unique offer code from Walt Disney World:

-A few notes on these tips.
-First, always be sure to use your actual name, email address, and your valid mailing address.
-Some offers come via email, so are via snail mail.
-PIN codes are tied to your name, email, and zip code.
-(Sarah still receives some in her maiden name, and we’ve been unable to use those.)
+Be sure always be sure to use your actual name, email address, and your valid mailing address rather than using fake names or burners.
+Most offers are sent now via email, but some are still via snail mail.
+Regardless, PIN codes are tied to your name, email, and ZIP Code.
+If your details don’t match what you received, you may not be able to use the PIN code.

 Once you receive a PIN code, you can go to this website to enter and view the offer.
 Another thing you might want to do is call (407) 939-7875 and see if you have any PIN codes tied to your account.
 There have been times when PIN code offers have gone to my spam folder or paper mailers didn’t make it to us for whatever reason.
 PIN codes are tied to you, so even if you don’t have the actual code, as long as you provide your info, a reservations agent can retrieve one for you–if you have one.